Japanese Sake-Steamed Clams are made in 10 minutes with just 5 ingredients! Sake brings out amazing flavors from the clams; simplicity at its best!

 If you are familiar with Japanese cuisine, you probably know that we rarely use chili peppers as an ingredient.
 However, this dish requires a bit of chili pepper.
 If you like your food to be spicy, you can definitely add more.

 There are many other ways to make sake-steamed clams, such as adding a little bit of butter at the end.
 This is a wonderful appetizer for a party especially because you can start preparing it after the guests arrive.

 If you use fresh clams, don’t forget to de-grit (let the clams purge sand and grit) before you cook.
 I recommend doing this even though the package or fishmongers say “ready to use”.
 I often taste sand/grit in them, and you don’t want to experience that while eating your delicious clams.
 You can see my tutorial here.

 - In a large frying pan, add the sake and julienned ginger and bring it to a boil.

-- Add the clams and a red chili pepper.
-Place the lid and steam on high heat for a few minutes until all the clams open.
+- Add the clams and red chili pepper.
+Place the lid and steam on medium-high heat for a few minutes until all the clams open their shell.